cbdallavalle/weatherly-casey/README.md

 The [Weather Underground Website](https://www.wunderground.com/weather/api/) provided free access to the api.

 ## Tests

+Note: tests are a work in progress since they are formatted for the project before I forked it.

 Tests use Jest and Enzyme.
 The React Stater Kit is already installed with Jest, Enzyme, Babel and ESlint.